Aliases for UFM1 Gene

 GeneCards Summary for UFM1 Gene

-UFM1 (Ubiquitin-Fold Modifier 1) is a Protein Coding gene.
+UFM1 (Ubiquitin Fold Modifier 1) is a Protein Coding gene.

 UniProtKB/Swiss-Prot for UFM1 Gene

 Ubiquitin-like modifier which can be covalently attached via an isopeptide bond to substrate proteins as a monomer or a lysine-linked polymer.
 The so-called ufmylation, requires the UFM1-activating E1 enzyme UBA5, the UFM1-conjugating E2 enzyme UFC1, and the UFM1-ligase E3 enzyme UFL1 (PubMed:15071506, PubMed:20018847).
 This post-translational modification on lysine residues of proteins may play a crucial role in a number of cellular processes.
 TRIP4 ufmylation may for instance play a role in nuclear receptors-mediated transcription (PubMed:25219498).
-Other substrates may include DDRGK1 with which it may play a role in the cellular response to endoplasmic reticulum stress (By similarity).
+Other substrates may include DDRGK1 with which it may play a role in the cellular response to endoplasmic reticulum stress (Probable).